Iraq says suicide bomber kills 7 in northern Baghdad park

-BAGHDAD (AP) — Iraqi security officials say a suicide bomber has blown himself up at a Baghdad park packed with families, killing at least seven people, including a policeman.
+BAGHDAD (AP) — A suicide bomber blew himself up late Wednesday at a crowded park in Iraq’s capital, killing at least seven people in the first such attack in Baghdad since the start a week ago of the holy Muslim month of Ramadan, security officials said.

-They say police and emergency workers intercepted the bomber as he entered the park in Shoala, a mainly Shiite district in northern Baghdad, but he managed to set off his bomb before being caught.
+They said police and emergency workers intercepted the bomber as he entered the park in Shoala, a mainly Shiite district in northern Baghdad, but he managed to set off his bomb before being caught.

-At least 16 people were wounded in the attack late Wednesday.
-It was the first attack in Baghdad since the May 17 start of the holy Muslim month of Ramadan.
+At least 16 people were wounded in the attack, which the officials said could have claimed many more victims if the bomber had gotten himself deeper into the park before blowing himself up.

 The officials spoke on condition of anonymity because they were not authorized to speak to the media.